Bambara people: Caste

 Traditionally, Mandé society is hierarchal or caste-based, with nobility and vassals.
 Bamana political order created a small free nobility, set in the midst of endogamous caste and ethnic variation.
 Both castes and ethnic groups performed vocational roles in the Bamana state, and this differentiation increased with time.

 The Maraka merchants developed towns focused first on desert side trade, and latter on large-scale agricultural production using captured slaves.
 The Jula specialised in long-distance trade, as did Fula communities within the state, who added this to cattle herding.
 The Bozo ethnicity were created largely out of war captives, and turned by the state to fishing and ferrying communities.

 In addition to this, the Bamana maintained internal castes, like other Mandé peoples, with griots, priests, metalworkers, and other specialist vocations remaining endogamous and living in designated areas.

 Formerly, like most other African societies, they also held slaves (called "Jonw"/"Jong(o)"), often war prisoners from lands surrounding their territory.
 With time, and the collapse of the Bamana state, these caste differences have eroded, though vocations have strong family and ethnic correlations.

 Religion

 Most Bamana today adhere to Islam, but many still practise the traditional rituals, especially in honoring ancestors.
 This form of syncretic Islam remains rare, even allowing for conversions that in many cases happened in the mid to late 19th century.
-This recent history, though, contributes to the richness and fame (in the West) of Bamana ritual arts.